 Gently push a child on a platform swing or a swing that is low to the ground so that their feet can touch the ground.
 You can also have them sit on your lap as you gently swing back and forth with your feet on the ground.
 Platform swings are a great option for vestibular avoiders as it gives them a greater base of support and they can feel more secure on them.
 Hammocks would also be a great, cost-effective version of a platform swing.

-For spinning, you can purchase a sit and spin or have them lay on a scooter board on the floor so they have more control over the pace of the spinning.
+For spinning, you can purchase a sit-and-spin or have them lay on a scooter board on the floor so they have more control over the pace of the spinning.
 Remember to have them spin in both directions.
 Even one rotation can be a huge benefit.

 || WHEELBARROW WALKING

 Another great option for vestibular avoiders.
-Have the child put their hands on the ground and gently lift their legs behind them so their weight in on their hands.
+Have the child put their hands on the ground and gently lift their legs behind them so their weight is on their hands.
 An avoider may not like their feet up off the ground, so you could have a pillow or stepstool nearby to place under their feet.
 This will give them the effect of their weight being at the front but still supported from behind.

 This activity is a great way to gradually get a vestibular avoider to put their head in a different position than just being upright.
 And it doubles as amazing proprioceptive input through the joints and muscles.